Blackheart

-Blackheart is a fictional character appearing in American comic books published by Marvel Comics.
-The character is usually depicted as an adversary to the superhero Ghost Rider.
+Blackheart is a character appearing in American comic books published by Marvel Comics, usually as an adversary to the superhero Ghost Rider.
 Created by writer Ann Nocenti and artist John Romita Jr., Blackheart first appeared in Daredevil #270 (September 1989).

+Blackheart is a demon and the creation of Mephisto, who he has opposed on several occasions.
+In the 2024 series Avengers Academy: Marvel's Voices, Blackheart refuses to retrieve Billy and Tommy Maximoff for Mephisto, which results in Mephisto transforming Blackheart into a human and banishing him to Earth.
+Significantly weakened, though retaining a portion of his powers, Blackheart seeks refuge at the Avengers Academy and becomes a student there.

 The character has also appeared in other media, such as the 2000 video game Marvel vs. Capcom 2: New Age of Heroes and in the 2007 film Ghost Rider, in which he was portrayed by actor Wes Bentley.

 Publication history

 The character was created by Ann Nocenti and John Romita Jr. and first appeared in Daredevil #270 (September 1989).

+Blackheart was redesigned for the series Avengers Academy: Marvel's Voices, where Mephisto transformed him into a human.
+Writer Anthony Oliveira and artist Bailie Rosenlund decided to give Blackheart a gothic appearance, with red eyes and a hairstyle resembling his demon form's spiky head.
+Blackheart has thorn-like tattoos on his upper body, reminiscent of the bramble bushes of Christ's Crown.

 Fictional character biography

-Centuries of murder in a locale named Christ's Crown, New York, draws the attention of a Hell-lord, Mephisto, who creates a "son," Blackheart, from evil energy.
-Blackheart explores the nature of evil under his father's tutelage, clashing with and failing to corrupt Daredevil and Spider-Man.
-Mephisto draws Daredevil, Brandy Ash, the genetically engineered Number Nine and the Inhumans Gorgon, Karnak, and Ahura into Hell, where Blackheart tries to tempt them.
-However, he is impressed by humanity's free will and concludes that evil cannot hope to win out against good.
+Blackheart is a demon and the son of Mephisto, who created him from the evil energy that accumulated in Christ's Crown, New York, draws the attention of a Hell-lord, Mephisto, who creates a "son," Blackheart, from evil energy.
+Blackheart becomes impressed by humanity's free will and concludes that evil cannot hope to win out against good.
 When Mephisto learns of Blackheart's change of mind, he banishes him to Earth, warning him that if he ever uses his power again, he will be driven mad.

-Later, in an attempt to be free of captivity, Blackheart makes contact with Misha from the group Warheads and becomes the source of her pre-cognitive visions.
-Eventually Misha's squad, Kether Troop, invades Hell itself and frees Blackheart, who was temporarily in disguise.

-Blackheart returns to Christ's Crown and lures Ghost Rider, Punisher, and Wolverine to the town, hoping to recruit them in his war against Mephisto.
-When they all refuse, Blackheart brainwashes the entire town and kidnaps a young girl all three men had befriended.
-The group follows Blackheart and the girl back into his own realm and defeats him.
-As Mephisto forewarned, the usage of his powers in this attempt drives him to madness.
-He again attempts to commission the services of the three heroes; however, he is shut down by the Ghost Rider who deems him no better than his father.
-Unexpectedly, the young girl runs to the defeated Blackheart and offers him forgiveness.
-Not knowing how to respond, Blackheart lies on the ground as he weeps.
-It is later revealed that Blackheart did not actually need her, just her blood, when Mephisto appears to him offering his aid in defeating them.
-Brandishing a dagger tipped in a small portion of her blood, Blackheart claims he has fulfilled a prophecy as he plunges the dagger into Mephisto; supposedly destroying him.
-Blackheart is then shown having taken over his portion of Hell.

-Alongside the Grim Reaper, Blackheart brings Wonder Man to Mephisto's realm to battle Mephisto.